ytzelf/docker-protonmail-bridge/README.md

-# docker-imapclient
+# docker-protonmail-bridge
-Just python 3 with IMAPClient library
+Protonmail bridge with python 3 IMAPClient library to run script against the local IMAP server